Woman found dead in North Carolina home after fire, blast

 Westover said other homes in the vicinity were safe, but some homes nearby received significant damage.
 An emergency medical services agency, Charlotte Medic, told news outlets that two people living in surrounding homes were being evaluated for injuries that weren’t considered life-threatening.

-Westover said more than 80 firefighters were at the scene and seven were treated for dehydration.
-Reports indicated firefighters arrived in full gear but later were down to their T-shirts as they worked amid the rubble in scorching heat.
-Temperatures in Charlotte by Tuesday afternoon had climbed into the 90s.
+Westover said more than 80 firefighters went to the scene and seven were treated for dehydration.
+Reports indicated firefighters arrived in full gear but later were down to their T-shirts as they worked amid the rubble in scorching summer heat on Tuesday.